nrkno/sofie-quantel-gateway/README.md

 Note that this approach does not allow more than one channel to be assigned to a port.
 As a result, key and fill playback on separate channels is not yet supported by this gateway.

+To reset the port, clearing all fragments and triggers and resetting the state, POST to:

+    /:zoneID/server/:serverID/port/reset

-To release the port, send a DELETE request to the complete path for the port.
+To completely release the port and set it to idle, send a DELETE request to the complete path for the port.

     /:zoneID/server/:serverID/port/:portID